srcshelton/gentoo-ebuilds/README.md

     * Prevent GCC infinite loop, rather than simply warning about it
 * sys-apps/busybox
     * Updates to make mdev more functional - see [here](http://blog.stuart.shelton.me/archives/891)...
+* sys-apps/gentoo-functions
+    * Deploy files to the correct locations on prefix installations
 * sys-apps/usbutils
     * Revert changes which make usbutils dependent on udev
 * sys-power/apcupsd